 And my whole life, Jesus is saying, contradicts that way of willing.
 That is why you can’t know me.
 You can’t know me until your will is to do God’s will — to do what the law most deeply demands, namely, to treasure (to love!) the glory of God with all your heart and with all your soul and with all your mind and with all your strength, and your paralyzed neighbor as yourself.

-Which brings me to some concluding applications to us:
+This brings me to some concluding applications for us:

 Realize that the deepest obstruction to knowing the truth of Jesus is a heart-obstruction, not a head-obstruction.